Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.3.5 19 May 2019 =
+* Fixing the extra weigh of the plugin zip.

 = 3.3.4 11 May 2019 =
 * fixed the assets issue caused by the automation script where is deploy the new version.